German Red Cross: Nazi Germany

 In the years after the Nazi takeover, in addition to adopting Nazi salutes and symbols, the DRK introduced Nazi ideology into its training.
 Rescue teams were trained in military conduct, basic concepts of National Socialism, pseudogenetics, racial hygiene and demographic policy.
 More senior staff – doctors, nurses and managers – were educated in demographic policy, racial history, racial hygiene, the biology of inheritance and the foundations of genetics.
 As a preparation for war, the DRK focused on training people to deal with air raids and gas attacks, and organised joint exercises with the police and the fire brigades.
-In June 1943, the Swiss Red Cross proposed that food parcels should be sent to Hitler's Auschwitz-Birkenau camp, but its proposal was rejected by the German Red Cross.
+In June 1943, the Swiss Red Cross proposed that food parcels should be sent to Hitler's Auschwitz-Birkenau extermination camp, but its proposal was rejected by the German Red Cross.

 Postwar era to present day

 After Nazi Germany's defeat in World War II, the Allied Military Government issued a special law outlawing the NSDAP and all of its branches.
 Known as "Law Number Five", this denazification decree disbanded the DRK, like all organizations linked to the NSDAP.
 Social welfare organizations, including the German Red Cross, had to be established anew during the postwar reconstruction of both West Germany and East Germany.

 The German Red Cross in West Germany was recognized by the ICRC on 25 June 1952.
 In East Germany, the Deutsches Rotes Kreuz der DDR was established on 23 October 1952 and recognized by the International Red Cross on 9 November 1954.
 The East German Red Cross issued a magazine called Deutsches Rotes Kreuz (German Red Cross).
 Albert Schweitzer became an important role model for the organization.
 The East German Red Cross' status as a separate entity ended on 1 January 1991, when it was merged with the German Red Cross of the former West Germany.